fuashaalemiriam05-a11y/MenTor_Miriam/readme.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.
+## Miriam contribution
+My name is Fuashaale Miriam and this is my contribution

 ## 📞 Support